biondiettore/DAS-realtime/README.md

 In addition, you will need to have PyEarthworm installed as well as Earthworm.
 Follow the installation guide within the [PyEarthworm](https://github.com/Boritech-Solutions/PyEarthworm) repository.

+# Citation

+If you are using this software for your research, please, cite the associated publication:

+Biondi, E., Tepp, G., Yu, E., Saunders, J. K., Yartsev, V., Black, M., Watkins, M., Bhaskaran, A., Bhadha, R., Zhan, Z., & Husker, A. L. (2025).
+Real-time processing of distributed acoustic sensing data for earthquake monitoring operations.
+Manuscript under review at Seismological Research Letters.